tpa93/Finance_CS50pset9/README.md

 # Finance
 # CS50 problem set week 9 - python flask
-This repository shows my implementation of the related problem set. https://cs50.harvard.edu/x/2023/psets/9/finance/
+This repository shows my implementation of the related problem set.<br>
+https://cs50.harvard.edu/x/2023/psets/9/finance/

-During week 9 in CS50 the problem set given was to create an web application with html, css, jinja and python/flask.
+During week 9 in CS50 the problem set given was to create an web application with html, css, jinja and python/flask.<br>
 With this web application following features are simplified possible:
 1. register new user
 2. login